Publish a hosted scene layer to your portal using one of the following methods:

 Publish from a scene layer package

-- Sign in to your organization and open Content > My Content.
+- Sign in to the portal and open Content > My Content.

 - Click Add Item > From my computer.